 What Role Do Hormones Play in IBS?

-Do hormones cause gut problems or do gut problems cause hormone problems?
+Do hormones cause gut health problems, or do gut health problems cause hormone problems?
 Or maybe both.
 Your gut and your hormones are intricately intertwined.
 Problems with one can cause problems with the other.
-Let’s look at which hormones affect your gut and how your gut health affects your hormones.
+Let’s look at which hormones affect your gut and how better gut health affects your hormonal health.

 Irritable bowel syndrome (IBS), is a common, and in some respects debilitating, condition that is characterized by symptoms that include abdominal pain, bloating, diarrhea and/or constipation.